 Budini in Slavic language means literary “belonging to (or simply – descendants) of Buda”.
 In the ancient world, it was a common practice for a tribe to take the name of a glorious ancestor.

-But more importantly, in official comments on Herodotus we read that some scholars, like Schafarik, saw Budini as Slavs.
-He adds that wooden town Gelonus, that was in their land, looks exactly like primitive Slavic towns, that survived until the 12th century.
+But more importantly, in official comments on Herodotus, we read that some scholars, like Schafarik, saw Budini as Slavs.
+He adds that the wooden town Gelonus, which was in their land, looks exactly like primitive Slavic towns, that survived until the 12th century.

 Budini lived together with Geloni whom Herodotus equates with Helens.
 (In the Ukrainian language “G” reads as “H” at the beginning of a sentence.)
 It is this Geloni that made some of the first Buddha statues like those we saw above.
 Based on what influence is the question.